awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-outputdestinationsettings.md

 ## Properties<a name="aws-properties-medialive-channel-outputdestinationsettings-properties"></a>

 `PasswordParam`  <a name="cfn-medialive-channel-outputdestinationsettings-passwordparam"></a>
-key used to extract the password from EC2 Parameter store\.
+key used to extract the password from EC2 Parameter store
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StreamName`  <a name="cfn-medialive-channel-outputdestinationsettings-streamname"></a>
-Stream name for RTMP destinations \(URLs of type rtmp://\)\.
+Stream name for RTMP destinations \(URLs of type rtmp://\)
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Url`  <a name="cfn-medialive-channel-outputdestinationsettings-url"></a>
-A URL specifying a destination\.
+A URL specifying a destination
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Username`  <a name="cfn-medialive-channel-outputdestinationsettings-username"></a>
-username for destination\.
+username for destination
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)